-Why the SV11 is so Effective at Detecting Emissions from Tobacco Vaping
+Why Verkada Sensors are so Effective at Detecting Emissions from Tobacco Vaping

-Yet what makes the SV11 such a powerful tool in the prevention of youth vaping is how it compliments other efforts.
+Yet what makes the SV20 series such a powerful tools in the prevention of youth vaping is how it compliments other efforts.
 Designated staff can receive real-time alerts when vape/smoke emissions are detected in select areas (such as bathrooms, locker rooms, hallways, and so on).
 Used in conjunction with a video security camera, this can be a useful tool to monitor environments for vaping.

 Use Case: How Chartwell School Protects Student Health & Safety with Vape Sensors

 This is precisely how Chartwell School uses Verkada sensors to detect vaping and smoking events on its premises.